SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/control&Visualisation/auxiliary_nodes/button_source_GUI.md

+(target-node-buttonsource)=
+# ButtonSource
-The `ButtonSource (Aeon.Environment)` node constructs a single labelled button displayed in its visualiser, and produces an observable sequence of `Harp.Timestamped<string>` when the button is pressed.
-Typically this sequence would then be cast to a shared `Subject`, with subscriptions elsewhere in the workflow effecting the button's impact on control, acquisition or experiment logic.
+The `ButtonSource (Aeon.Environment)` node creates a single labelled button in its visualiser and produces an observable sequence of `Harp.Timestamped<string>` when the button is pressed.
+This sequence is typically cast to a shared `Subject`, with subscriptions elsewhere in the workflow that determine how the button's press affect control, acquisition, or experiment logic.